vispz/psvishnu91.github.io/_posts/ml_notes/2022-10-10-linalg-notes.md

 ## Rectangular matrices and losing dimensions

 3x2 matrix takes a 2D basis vector and maps to 3D space.
 The column space of this matix a plane slicing through the origin.
-The matrix is still full rank as the full 2D span is preserved.

 2 x 3 matrix, maps a 3-D vector space on to 2D space.
 The 3 columns are where the 3 basis vectors land on the 2D space.
-This is a lower rank matrix.

 ## Injective, surjective and bijective matrices